Oklahoma Cannabis Law

 Can My Employer Take Action against Me if I Don’t Pass My Drug Test Even if I Have an OMMA Card?

 In this blog post, Jesse Kovacs, an Oklahoma cannabis business attorney, addresses the question of whether an employer can take action against an employee who fails a drug test for cannabis, despite having a valid OMMA card.
 Jesse explains that the default rule is that employers cannot take adverse action against employees who test positive for cannabis.
 However, there are exceptions.
 If the employee does not possess a valid medical marijuana license or was found to have used cannabis on business property or during business hours, the employer can take action.
 Additionally, if the employee's job duties involve safety-sensitive tasks, the employer has the right to take adverse actions.
 Jesse provides a detailed list of what constitutes safety-sensitive job duties.
-For more helpful information, readers can visit the OK Cannabis Law Office's website.
+For more helpful information, readers can visit 420.Law's website.
 Read more »

 Can My Employer Fire Me for Being an Oklahoma Medical Marijuana License Holder?

 In this blog post, Cannabis Business Attorney Jesse Kovacs addresses a common concern among medical marijuana license holders in Oklahoma: can their employer fire them solely because of their license?
 Kovacs clarifies that, in most cases, employers cannot terminate, demote, suspend, or penalize employees or applicants based solely on their medical marijuana license.
 Both patients and commercial business license holders are protected by the Oklahoma Medical Marijuana Authority (OMA) and state laws.
 However, there are exceptions if specific federal laws or regulations require the employer to refrain from hiring marijuana users or taking certain actions.
 Kovacs emphasizes the importance of understanding the specific rules that apply to your employer and mentions further exceptions related to failing a cannabis drug test.
-For more information, visit the OK Cannabis Law Office's website at oklahomamedicalmarijuana.attorney.
+For more information, visit 420.Law's website at oklahomamedicalmarijuana.attorney.
 Read more »

 When Can My Oklahoma Medical Marijuana Business Become Operational?